Search

 Getting to and from Dublin Airport

 Beyond taxis and traditional rideshare services, there are buses that operate 24 hours a day, including double-decker rides that take travellers into the city centre.
-I love sitting upstairs to take in the better views although I would not recommend bringing heavy luggage up the narrow stairway.
+I love sitting upstairs for better views, though I wouldn’t recommend hauling heavy luggage up those narrow stairs.

 Keep in mind that there are multiple airport bus services, and they have slightly different routes.
 Be sure to get on the one closest to your destination.
-There is also a local bus that stops at the airport.
-While much cheaper, it makes many more stops and is not worth the extra savings.
+Dublin Express provides express service to the city centre and Heuston Station, Aircoach offers express routes to the city and suburbs, and Dublin Bus operates local routes including the 16 and 41.
+Note, while Dublin Bus is much cheaper, it makes many more stops, and the time trade-off isn’t necessarily worth the savings.

 If you plan on driving your own car, I recommend pre-booking a parking spot because the airport has limited options.
 Many airport hotels offer airport parking if you cannot find a spot at the parking garage.